 The Department of Commerce received an appropriation from the 68th North Dakota Legislative Assembly to provide support to organizations addressing workforce challenges and barriers to employment through the ND Regional Workforce Impact Program (RWIP).
 The RWIP provides grants to regional workforce entities in North Dakota to design and implement innovative plans to address their region’s most demanding workforce challenges.
 The grant program is designed to encourage regions and communities to develop sustainable, innovative solutions to help businesses find workers, and help workers and jobseekers connect to jobs and communities.
 The RWIP grant aims to support the cost of local solutions that will have a broad impact through a community or region.
-Funds may be provided as a resource to implement a long-term solution to permanently mitigate workforce participation issues in a community or region.
+Funds may be provided as a resource to implement a long-term, sustainable solution to permanently mitigate workforce participation issues in a community or region.
 Single business solutions are not eligible.

 The goal of the Regional Workforce Impact Program is to empower locally led solutions to one of the state’s greatest challenges.
 Workforce needs vary by region throughout North Dakota, so a one size fits all approach is unrealistic and would not adequately address challenges in all parts of the state.
 By creating a regional funding mechanism to support workforce initiatives, local and regional partners have the opportunity to articulate their needs and the ability to access funding to address them.
 The Department of Commerce aims to increase participation in the workforce statewide by equipping communities with resources to invest in initiatives that are catered to the needs of their region.

 Collaboration to develop initiatives that address the region’s most pressing workforce challenges and impact various geographies and/or populations throughout the region representing both rural and urban is encouraged; however, it is not required.
 Each project will be submitted on its own application.
 A single application on behalf of the region is no longer required.
 Applicants must be able to articulate the greatest impact possible to the region as a whole.
 Please note that regions are defined as the eight planning regions, although the impact of a project may extend beyond a region’s borders.